 The new law on gambling – Act No. 186/2016 Coll.
-(Gambling Act) – entered into effect in the year 2017, as well as the amendment of Act No. 253/2008 Coll.
-On Measures Against Legalization of Proceeds from Crime and Financing Terrorism (MAL).
+(Gambling Act) – entered into effect in the year 2017, as well as the amendment of Act No. 253/2008 Coll. on Selected Measures Against Legitimisation of Proceeds from Crime and Financing of Terrorism (MAL).

 What is changing and why?